thegreatape/thegreata.pe-source/_posts/2015-06-03-extracting-testable-javascript-from-jquery-soup.markdown

 {% endraw %}
 {% endhighlight %}

-And the code to instantiate this on the actual page becomes:
+And the code to instantiate the form on the actual page becomes:

 {% highlight coffeescript %}
 {% raw %}